ecostin/hashcat/README.md

+## *work copy for epas* ##

+This is a clone of hashcat, used for internal development purposes for the epas solution (www.epas.de), available under the MIT license.
+Currently it adds fully functional support for the following hash types:

+Hash-Mode 5710 (Cisco-ISE Hashed Password (SHA256))
+Hash-Mode 8501 (IBM RACF KDFAES)
+Hash-Mode 8502 (IBM AS400 DES)
+Hash-Mode 8503 (IBM AS400 SHA1)

+The AS400 modes are not compatible with the extraction tools found on the net, if you want to experiment with them, please do proper extraction using the IBM APIs.

+The additional hash modes will eventually be contributed to hashcat, once the code has been cleaned enough to match the quality expectations of the developers; for now, it just works :)

 ## *hashcat* ##

 **hashcat** is the world's fastest and most advanced password recovery utility, supporting five unique modes of attack for over 300 highly-optimized hashing algorithms. hashcat currently supports CPUs, GPUs, and other hardware accelerators on Linux, Windows, and macOS, and has facilities to help enable distributed password cracking.